colalb1/Interest-Rate-Forecasting/README.md

 # Interest Rate Forecasting

-Implementation of common and uncommon interest rate models.
+Implementation of common and state-of-the-art interest rate models.
+I wanted to refresh and expand my knowledge of interest rates and challenge myself with some (relatively) complex implementations.

 Using [this](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) as reference.